Philip Caputo: Lecturing and television

-Caputo has lectured at approximately 20 universities and prep schools around the country, and has been a featured speaker for the National Book Committee, the American Library Association, and the American Publishers Association.
+Caputo lectured at approximately 20 universities and prep schools around the country, and was a featured speaker for the National Book Committee, the American Library Association, and the American Publishers Association.
 He has participated in the Key West Literary Seminar, Tennessee Williams Literary Festival, Chicago Humanities Festival, and the Cheltenham Literary Festival in Cheltenham, England.

-He has also worked as a screenwriter for Paramount Pictures and Michael Douglas Productions.
-Caputo has been a guest on the Charlie Rose Show and the Today Show.
-He has narrated or appeared in several TV documentaries on the Vietnam War, the Cold War, and other subjects.
+He also worked as a screenwriter for Paramount Pictures and Michael Douglas Productions.
+Caputo was a guest on the Charlie Rose Show and the Today Show.
+He narrated or appeared in several TV documentaries on the Vietnam War, the Cold War, and other subjects.